 Choose the one nearest your current country of residence

 * Be aware that websites are primarily in Greek and often not dependable, since information is incomplete and not updated on a continuing basis.
 It is advised that you visit the office in person or call.

-Old Greek Citizenship Code (Informal translation in English)
+Greek Citizenship Code prior to 2010 (Informal translation in English, but very outdated)

 English translation of new Greek Citizenship Code (done in my private time, not available to the public)

 – Detailed, first-hand experiences of commentators and friends: Nestor, Manolis, Emmanuel, Matina, CO, DN, NK and PM